mingjerli/lineapy_vis/code_refactoring_with_lineapy.md

 agg_df = clean_df.groupby(["a"]).sum()
 ```

-Similarly, if we focus on the second artifact, `summary`, and highlight all predecessors of the value node in blue we can have a subgraph and corresponding code like
+Similarly, if we focus on the second artifact, `summary`, and highlight all predecessors of the value node in blue, we can have a subgraph and corresponding code like

 | LineaGraph | Code |
 :-----------------:|:-----------------------:|